mmcquillan/hex/README.md

  "Routes": [{"Match": "*", "Connectors": "cli", "Target": ""}]}`

 ### Slack Connector
+Note that the slack connector has a default route that will always route traffic from the source within slack back to itself, such that it can respond per channel and DM's.
+This cannot be turned off, but caution as DM's could be routed to places they should not, so best to leave this without routes.
 `{"Type": "slack", "ID": "slack", "Active": true,
     "Key": "<SlackToken>", "Image": ":game_die:"
   }`